ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When issuing any access token, AS MUST send the following data in the response to C.

-* The "id" field of EDHOC\_Information, which is the identifier of the token series to which the issued access token belongs to.
+* The "session\_id" field of EDHOC\_Information, which is the identifier of the token series to which the issued access token belongs to.

-   All the access tokens belonging to the same token series are associated with the same identifier, which does not change throughout the series lifetime.
-A token series ends when the latest issued access token in the series becomes invalid (e.g., when it expires or gets revoked).

-   AS assigns the identifier to a token series when issuing the first access token of that series.
-When assigning the identifier, AS MUST ensure that it was not used in a previous series of access tokens, i.e., avoiding the case of two access tokens having the following properties:

-   * i)  issued for the same RS; and
-   * ii) bound to the same authentication credential AUTH\_CRED\_C of the requesting client  (irrespectively of how the AUTH\_CRED\_C is identified in the access tokens).

 When issuing the first access token of a token series, AS MUST send the following data in the response to C.